bytefloater/system-preparation/README.md

-:warning:**You are required to be signed in to the Mac App Store to install Mac App Store Apps!**
+:warning:**Before running this script, you are required to be signed in to the Mac App Store to install Mac App Store Apps!**
-At this time you will have to do this manually.

 ## Installation